freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/create-a-model.md

 favoriteFoods : array of strings (*)
 ```

 Use the Mongoose basic schema types.
 If you want you can also add more fields, use simple validators like required or unique, and set default values.
-See the <a href='http://mongoosejs.com/docs/guide.html'>Mongoose docs</a>.
+See the [Mongoose docs](http://mongoosejs.com/docs/guide.html).

 Now, create a model called `Person` from the `personSchema`.